10 Inexpensive Plants that will Make Your Garden Pop

 You get a lot of bang for the buck with these showy plants.
 A small investment can pay big rewards in curb appeal.

 Celosia is another rampant self-seeder that makes itself at home in your garden year after year.
 If so, consider yourself lucky, because the vividly colored blooms on this plant are a pure delight.
 They feature a variety of colors—from burgundy, red, magenta and pink to cream, orange and yellow.
 Celosia offers different flower shapes, too.
 There are plumes, crests and spikes.
-No wonder this annual is loved by so many gardeners.
+No wonder so many gardeners love this annual flower.
 There’s a size to fit any garden, from 6-inch dwarfs to 3-foot-tall specimens.
-Meet dramatic Dracula celosia and other unusual annuals.

 Lilies (Lilium spp.) earn a special place in many gardeners’ hearts because of their captivating flowers.
 Not only are they bright and cheerful, they come in a range of colors, including pink, purple, red, orange and yellow.
 Asiatic lilies bloom in early summer, while the more fragrant Oriental lilies bloom from midsummer to fall.
 They are hardy in many areas of the country—Zones 3 to 8—so unlike many other summer bulbs you won’t have to dig them up in fall and store them for the winter in cold climates.
 One drawback: lilies are a favorite food of rabbits.
 To thwart the furry critters, spray the plants with repellent or rim with hardware cloth or chickenwire.
 Another option is to grow white clover in your lawn—rabbits favor that over other snacks.
 Try these tricks to keep rabbits away.